froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-Pull-Requests-review-standard.md

 ---
-title: Open Y Pull Requests review standard
+title: Y USA Open Y Pull Requests review standard
 ---

 Check more [technical guidelines about our best practices for code quality]({{< relref "Code-Review-Quality-Best-Practices" >}}).

 # Adherence to Standards

-The Open Y Core Team will adhere to the same standards we set for the community for all areas of development and technologies as per the Open Y documentation.
+The Y USA Open Y Core Team will adhere to the same standards we set for the community for all areas of development and technologies as per the Y USA Open Y documentation.

-The Open Y Core Team reserves the right to break these standards only in the following scenarios:
+The Y USA Open Y Core Team reserves the right to break these standards only in the following scenarios:

 - Emergency - a major defect or security risk has been discovered that requires extreme measures to resolve.
-- When the standards are broken, it is the responsibility of the Open Y Core Team to explain why the standards needed to be broken, and what the new standards will be moving forward.
+- When the standards are broken, it is the responsibility of the Y USA Open Y Core Team to explain why the standards needed to be broken, and what the new standards will be moving forward.
-- This communication will be posted to the Open Y message board, Slack, and the documentation on GitHub will be updated to reflect the new standards.
+- This communication will be posted to the Y USA Open Y message board, Slack, and the documentation on GitHub will be updated to reflect the new standards.

 ## Requirements for Pull Requests